Development Department Research Programme

 Web site: www.scotland.gov.uk/socialresearch

-If you wish a copy of "Land Values and the Implications for Planning Policy", the report which is summarised in this Research Findings, please send a cheque for 5.00 made payable to The Stationery Office to:
+If you wish a copy of "Deposit Guarantee Schemes in Scotland" the research report which is summarised in this research finding, please send a cheque for 5.00 made payable to The Stationery Office to:

 The Stationery Office Bookshop